Keffin/cerebrum-web/content/posts/v_threads.md

 Have you ever had a scenario where you are attempting to write tests that should mimic pod-like behavior?
 Well, I have.

-Sometimes you might find yourself in a situation where a pod-like setup might be hard to re-create locally and test as well for that matter.
+Sometimes a pod-like setup is difficult to reproduce and test locally.
 E.g. scenarios where multiple instances of your application are attempting to access the same resource.
 I found a good way of testing these scenarios locally is to utilize multi-threading, where you can think of each spawned thread as a sort of pod or application instance.

 As someone who also enjoys writing Java, at times, who could come up with a better scenario where I can get my hands dirty and use virtual threads?

-So put the example scenario in a more exact manner, imagine a setup where you have 2 instances of your application running in some arbitrary environment.
+Let’s make the example concrete: imagine you have 2 two instances of your application running in some arbitrary environment.

-Now, let's say that part of your complex domain logic will require a scenario where your application will attempt to e.g archive/delete old data, updating cached data or sending notifications.
+Now, suppose part of your complex domain logic requires running a task such as:
+* Archiving or deleting old data
+* Updating cached data
+* Sending notifications

-In these scenarios, you would prefer only 1 pod or application instance to perform the task because otherwise, it could lead to invalid states for your data.
+In these cases cases, you typically want only one pod/application instance to perform the task.
+Otherwise you risk invalid or inconsistent data states.

-To prevent this applications can use distributed locks to make sure that the important task is executed only once.
-So if 1 pod is able to run the full task, it will acquire a lock that prevents other pods from executing the same task.
+To avoid this, applications often use distributed locks, which ensure that important tasks are executed only once.
+If one pod acquires the lock, other pods are prevented from running the same task.

 For the sake of simplicity let's propose that we have some simple interface for the locking mechanism.
 I can recommend looking into tools such as [Shedlock](https://github.com/lukas-krecan/ShedLock) or [Redis](https://redis.io/docs/latest/develop/use/patterns/distributed-locks/) for this in more practice.
 But for now, we won't go into implementation detail.